Lost-Outpost/sovngarde/README.md

 Check the following items before starting the game (they are easy to miss)
 - If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#widescreen)
 - Choose the ENB Preset you want (if you want one) from the [enb configuration](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#enb-presets) page

-# Gameplay Guide
-My team and I have put together a helpful [gameplay guide](GAMEPLAY.md) to get you informed on any gameplay changes and additional content you should be aware of.
-You can find that [here](GAMEPLAY.md).

-# Configuration

-If you wish to further customize by changing the ENB preset, adding in creation club content, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.
+- If you wish to further customize by changing the ENB preset, adding in creation club content, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.

 # Issues